That website has more information and the access code for the electronic access gate is posted on it.

 Dirt road from paved county road.
 Three hundred feet roughly to first camp area.

 Anywhere on acreage.
 Just talk to Scar when you get there if you have any special needs or questions.
+Just don't park it blocking a different RV outlet.

 I never close.
 Some winters the road gets bad and super cold December to April and I don't plow but I never close. www.honeyspark.weebly.com